RobertoPatino1/The-Good-Book-API/README.md

 # The-Good-Book-API
-A restful API project built in Go hosting the content of the Holy Bible
+A restful API project hosting the content of the Holy Bible